Phhofm/sisr/networks/AetherNet/test/models/Readme.md

   * `--int8`: **This is the core flag that tells TensorRT to build an INT8 precision engine.** TensorRT will automatically leverage the QDQ information from the ONNX graph for precise quantization.
   * `--minShapes=input:1x3x32x32`: Defines the minimum input dimensions that the TensorRT engine will support.
 This should match the `--min_batch_size`, `--min_height`, and `--min_width` used during the ONNX export.
   * `--optShapes=input:1x3x256x256`: Defines the *optimal* input dimensions for the engine.
 TensorRT will perform its most intensive optimizations for this specific shape. **Set this to the most commonly expected inference resolution (e.g., a typical patch size for tiling, or a frequent image resolution you will process).** This should match `--opt_batch_size`, `--opt_height`, and `--opt_width` from the ONNX export.
-  * `--maxShapes=input:16x3x1080x1920`: Defines the maximum input dimensions the engine can handle.
-This ensures the engine can scale up to common full HD resolutions (1080p width, 1920p height) without requiring tiling, if sufficient VRAM is available.
+  * `--maxShapes=input:1x3x720x1280`: Defines the maximum input dimensions the engine can handle.
+This ensures the engine can scale up to HD resolutions (720p width, 1280p height) without requiring tiling, if sufficient VRAM is available.
 This should match `--max_batch_size`, `--max_height`, and `--max_width` from the ONNX export.
   * `--buildOnly`: Instructs `trtexec` to only build the engine and not run immediate inference.
 This is typically desired when creating the engine for later deployment.
   * `--verbose`: Provides detailed logging during the engine building process, which is very helpful for understanding the optimization steps and for debugging any potential issues.